ideai-dev-000/ideai-main/docs/deployment/ci-cd.md

 #### Deploy Preview
 - **Condition**: Runs on `preview` branch or pull requests
-- Deploys to Vercel preview environment
+- Uses `deploy.sh` script to deploy all apps to Vercel preview
-- Comments preview URL on pull requests
+- Comments preview URLs on pull requests

 #### Deploy Production
 - **Condition**: Runs on `main` branch only
-- Deploys to Vercel production environment
+- Uses `deploy.sh --prod` script to deploy all apps to Vercel production

 ### 2. Preview Deployment